mikeseven/node-opencl/README.md

 ## Int 64

-Javascript does not support 64 bits integers.
-OpenCL returns some int64, mainly in getInfo functions.
-To resolve this, we return 64-bit values as an array of 2 32-bit integers [hi, lo] such that

-value = (hi << 32) | lo
+Javascript does not support 64 bits integers however OpenCL returns Int64 values for mem-size related functions like `getDeviceInfo`, `getKernelWorkGroupInfo` and time-related function  `getEventProfilingInfo`.
+In order to deal with the limitation for `getDeviceInfo`, `getKernelWorkGroupInfo` would return the amounts in kilobytes.
+For `getEventProfilingInfo` we return an array of two 32 bit integers that form the resulting Int64 value, if necessary the resulting value can be gathered together using formula `value = (hi << 32) | lo` however in absolute majority of cases only lower 32 bits of 64 bit integer are required.

 ## Differences between Node-OpenCL and WebCL